NET WORTH: $1.71 billion

 SOURCE OF WEALTH: Twitter, Blogger

-OVERVIEW: One of America's newest billionaires as a result of Twitter's IPO, Evan Williams and his wife, Sara, created the Sara & Evan Williams Foundation in 2011.
-Still focused on their professional careers, they funded a few initiatives in the Bay Area and statewide in California.
+OVERVIEW: Evan Williams and his wife, Sara, created the Sara & Evan Williams Foundation in 2011.
+Still focused on their professional careers, they fund a few initiatives in the Bay Area and statewide in California.

 EDUCATION & YOUTH: The couple has given to 826 Valencia, which helps youth with their writing, Mission Graduates, which prepares students for college and beyond, and Little School, "a relationship-based, inclusive pre-school committed to providing individualized, quality education to young children."
-Support has also gone to the Marin Primary and Middle School. $500,000 also went to the UCSF Foundation recently.
+Support has also gone to the Marin Primary and Middle School and UCSF Foundation.

-ENVIRONMENT: In the bay area, support has gone to the Energy Foundation ($25,000 in a recent year), which describes itself as a "partnership of major foundations interested in sustainable energy."
+ENVIRONMENT: In the Bay Area, support has gone to the Energy Foundation, which describes itself as a "partnership of major foundations interested in sustainable energy."
 Money has also gone to the Marin Agricultural Land Trust.
 Outside of San Francisco, the couple has supported Grist, an environmental news publication, and 350.org, an "international effort to raise awareness of the need to decrease carbon dioxide concentration in the atmosphere to 350 parts per million."
-Support has also gone to the U.S. Climate Network, Educators Outside, Tesla Science Center, Portland Sustainability Institute, and others.
+Support has also gone to the U.S. Climate Network, Educators Outside, and Solutions Project.

 The couple has also supported the environment through Community Initiatives, which funds local causes in San Francisco.
 One of these efforts is Food Systems.